 Sierra Blanco is the winner of the Stephen Sondheim National Young Playwrights Competition, Writopia's Worldwide Plays Competition, NYC Write A Play!
-Competiton, and an Invited Guest Playwright to the National Theater Institute's Eugene O'Neill Young Playwrights Festival.
+Competition, and an Invited Guest Playwright to the National Theater Institute's Eugene O'Neill Young Playwrights Festival.
 Her poetry has been published in the NY Times and her play "Bang!" published in A Decade of Shared Stories.
 Her play "The Smallest Heroes" received a publishing contract with YouthPLAYS in 2020.
 She was a recipient of the 2017 Michael Perelstein Discover Your Passion Scholarship for Playwrighting and Musical Theater Composition.
 Sierra was a Finalist for the 2019 Andrew Lloyd Webber Training Scholarship.
 She was also a winner of the 2020 National Endowment For The Arts / American Theatre Wing Musical Songwriting Challenge in partnership with Concord Theatricals and Disney on Broadway.
 She has had three Off-Broadway productions of her work, and is a member of the Dramatists Guild, AEA, and MENSA.
 She attended a NYC Public School for Gifted Learners.

 Beth F. Milles